-of Christianity class at CCU with the fantastic Dr. Megan DeVore, in addition to three papers, (that class was great but a ton of work), I had to do a
+of Christianity at CCU with the fantastic Dr. Megan DeVore, I enjoyed the class since it was great, but it was a ton of work.
+In addition to three papers, we had to do a

 class presentation on an early Christian.